davide97l/gpx-cleaner/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/davide97l/gpx-cleaner/main)

-👉 How frequently it happens that your running or cycling activities are **interrupted** by a red traffic light,  the need to drink some water, or simply to wait your partner to reach you? 🤔
+👉 How frequently does it happen that your running or cycling activities are **interrupted** by a red traffic light,  the need to drink some water, or simply to wait for your partner to reach you? 🤔

-👉 Even if you pause your watch during your activity, thus not recording any distance, it will still continue to record your total time which will be then showed as your **elapsed time** in your application such as Strava.
+👉 Even if you pause your watch during your activity, thus not recording any distance, it will still continue to record your total time which will be then shown as your **elapsed time** in your application such as Strava.
 However, Strava will count this time instead than your **moving time** to compute your Personal Records and the Segments leaderboard, thus showing a time longer than what your real effort was.

-👉 The goal of this application is to **modify** the **gpx file** of your activity such to make the elapsed time coincide with your moving time while leaving all the other data unchanged.
-You will then be able to download your new gpx file and upload it on Strava or in your desired platform.
+👉 The goal of this application is to **modify** the **gpx file** of your activity to make the elapsed time coincide with your moving time while leaving all the other data unchanged.
+You will then be able to download your new gpx file and upload it on Strava or on your desired platform.

 👉 Feel free to report any bug or suggestion on [Github](https://github.com/davide97l/gpx-cleaner) and leave a ⭐ if you found it useful.